 The work started in early January and culminated in a grand re-opening ceremony, with the High Commissioner of Belize, Perla Perdomo cutting the ribbon on Friday 22 July 2016. alongside her were a number of Belizean diplomats, the Stratford-upon-Avon Mayor Cllr.
 Juliet Short and internationally renowned Maya Archaeologist, Dr Diane Davies, Clive Farrell and General Manager, Richard Lamb.

 Clive Farrell, Richard Lamb and the Butterfly Team are dedicated to making a visit to Stratford Butterfly Farm memorable and inspiring and constantly strive to make the Butterfly Farm the best it can be.

 Since the refurbishment in 2016 we have not rested on our laurels.
 New visitor toilet facilities were opened early 2017, followed by the installation of a stunning wildlife wall mural in the wildflower garden.
-December 2017 new colourful rainforest inspired pathways were laid throughout the Flight Area and we haven’t finished yet.
+December 2017 colourful rainforest inspired pathways were laid throughout the Flight Area.